The equations of Gauss, Codazzi and Ricci of surfaces in 4-dimensional space forms

-See \cite{AH}, \cite{chen}, \cite{DT}, \cite{enomoto}, \cite{hoffman}, \cite{MS} and \cite{thas} for surfaces with flat normal connection.
-We will obtain characterizations of surfaces such that the twistor lifts are nondegenerate, by relations among functions in the above expressions related to the second fundamental form (Theorem~\ref{thm:nondegL=0}, Theorem~\ref{thm:nondegLnot=0}).
+Refer to \cite{AH}, \cite{chen}, \cite{DT}, \cite{enomoto}, \cite{hoffman}, \cite{MS} and \cite{thas} for surfaces with flat normal connection.
+We will obtain characterizations of a surface such that the twistor lifts are nondegenerate, by relations among functions in the above expressions related to the second fundamental form (Propositions~\ref{pro:nondegL=0}, \ref{pro:nondegLnot=0}).
 An isotropic minimal surface is characterized by horizontality of one of the twistor lifts (\cite{friedrich}).
 We will define the complex lift of a surface.
 This is an analogue of the twistor lifts and a section of the complexification of the two-fold exterior power of the pull-back bundle.
 In this paper, we will characterize a surface in $N$ such that the covariant derivative of the complex lift by $\partial /\partial w$ or $\partial /\partial \overline{w}$ for every local complex coordinate $w$ of the surface vanishes (Theorem~\ref{thm:csect}).
 The twistor lifts of such a surface are degenerate.
 If the mean curvature vector of such a surface vanishes, then the surface is totally geodesic.